How To Automate API using Playwright

 • body() - To provide a JSON request object for PUT or POST request

-• getRequest() - To make a GET request and automatically validate status code
+• getRequest() - To make a GET request and automatically validate the status code

-• postRequest() - To make a POST request and automatically validate status code
+• postRequest() - To make a POST request and automatically validate the status code

-• putRequest() - To make a PUT request and automatically validate status code
+• putRequest() - To make a PUT request and automatically validate the status code

-• deleteRequest() - To make a DELETE request and automatically validate status code
+• deleteRequest() - To make a DELETE request and automatically validate the status code

-This convenient separation of responsibilities makes scripting easier, less lines of code to write and easier maintenance.
+This convenient separation of responsibilities makes scripting easier, with fewer lines of code to write, and easier maintenance.

 Learn More

-If you want to learn more about how to build robust and scalable API testing framework using Playwright, please check the Playwright API Testing Mastery course
+If you want to learn more about how to build a robust and scalable API testing framework using Playwright, please check the Playwright API Testing Matery program.

 This course covers everything you need to know about API automation.
-It starts from scratch, covering API testing fundamentals and slowly progresses to advanced techniques of the framework setup: Fluent Interface Design, Schema Validation, Logging and Reporting, and much more.
+It starts from scratch, covering API testing fundamentals, and gradually progresses to advanced techniques in framework setup: Fluent Interface Design, Schema Validation, Logging and Reporting, and much more.

 Can Playwright be used for UI and API testing at once